lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 resilience easier to achieve.
 For instance, ML-DSA does not depend on Gaussian sampling.
 Implementations must still take great care not to leak information via various side channels.
-While deliberate design decisions such as these can help to deliver a greater ease of secure implementation - particularly against side-channel attacks - it does not necessarily provide resistance to more powerful attacks such as differential power analysis.
+While deliberate design decisions such as these can help to deliver a secure implementation with greater ease -- particularly against side-channel attacks -- it does not necessarily provide resistance to more powerful attacks such as differential power analysis.
 Some amount of side-channel leakage has been demonstrated in parts of the signing algorithm (specifically the bit-unpacking function), from which a demonstration of key recovery has been made over a large sample of signatures.
-Masking countermeasures exist for ML-DSA, but come with a performance overhead.
+Masking countermeasures exist for ML-DSA, but comes with performance overhead.

 ML-DSA offers both deterministic and randomized signing.
-Signatures generated with either mode are compatible and a verifyer can't tell them apart.
+Signatures generated with either mode are compatible and a verifier cannot tell them apart.
 In the deterministic case, a signature only depends on the private key and the message to be signed.
 This makes the implementation easier to test and does not require